 In addition, each application typically requires a development and test server environment.
 This further increases the management, support costs, and complexities of the overall IT solution.

 The result?
-Reduced flexibility for the company because each server is often dedicated to a specific application, and each has its own gigabytes of storage.
-So an organization may have servers that are only used when application maintenance and testing is required, and terabytes of underutilized storage on hundreds of servers that other applications simply cannot access.
+Reduced flexibility for the overall company because each server is often dedicated to a specific application, and each has its own gigabytes of storage.
+So a company may have servers that are only used when application maintenance and testing is required, and terabytes of underutilized storage on hundreds of servers that other applications simply cannot access.

 There are other downsides for a company, too.
-A distributed environment provides no uniform infrastructure to support failover.
+A distributed environment provides no uniform infrastructure to support fail-over.
 Securing and monitoring multiple servers in multiple locations leaves a company ripe for a breach in data integrity and availability.
-Surges in user demand in one area increase response times and reduce satisfaction, while another area has excess capacity.
+Surges in user demand in one area increase response times and lower satisfaction, while another area has excess capacity.
 Application deployment across a heterogeneous environment that includes multiple versions of operating systems, patch levels, and server and storage configurations is difficult and expensive to support.
-And integrating that software requires that data translations be customized for each set of applications.
+And integrating those applications requires that data translations be customized for each set of applications.

 Operational issues aside, server sprawl also brings with it financial consequences.
 Production servers are typically sized for the anticipated peak usage, which means that average resource utilization is low.
 However, where demand growth was unanticipated, some servers may be overutilized.
-Add to all of that, staff skill sets to support these systems that are wasted because the systems are not frequently used.
+Add to all of that, staff skill sets to support these systems that are scattered, specialized, or wasted because they are not frequently used.